lewis909/media_hub_backend_v2/README.md

-# Python Transcoder #
+# Python Transcoder b0.5 #

-This README would normally document whatever steps are necessary to get your application up and running.
+This App contains all of the files required to setup a FFMPEG transcode farm which is controlled and administered by a Web App front end.

 ### What is this repository for? ###